maialenz/WetPaws/TESTING.md

 ## VALIDATOR:

-During the whole project, I continuouly checked my code using [W3 Validator](https://validator.w3.org/#validate_by_uri) to make sure I fixed my code as I wrote it.
-At the end, I ran all the finished pages and made sure all the errors were fixed (see below).
+During the whole project, I continuously checked my code using [W3 Validator](https://validator.w3.org/#validate_by_uri) to make sure I fixed my code as I wrote it.
+At the end, I ran all the finished pages and made sure all the errors were fixed (see identified and fixed error list below).

-As a css validator I also used [w3 Validator](https://jigsaw.w3.org/css-validator/) to make sure it checked my style.css file to CSS level 3 + SVG standards.
+As a css validator, I also used [w3 Validator](https://jigsaw.w3.org/css-validator/) to make sure it checked my style.css file to CSS level 3 + SVG standards.

 (See passed validator results at the end of HTML and [CSS](#css-validator) sections.

 ### HTML VALIDATOR:

-Errors in the validator to be fixed (after the first run):
+List of errors found by the validator to be fixed (after the first run):

 - The type attribute is unnecessary for JavaScript resources.

-  - I removed the type attribute form them.
+  - I removed the type attribute fromm them.

 - Some of the images are not loading and the path seems to be broken

   - I checked with dev-tools on google chrome.
   - I fixed this fixing the source path where I made a mistake (my assets directory is called static, but I wrote assets/images)
   - It's fixed.
-All pictures are showing as they are meant to and they are responsive
+All pictures are showing as they are meant to and they are responsive.

 - missuse of Aria attribute (Aria-label) on line 65 (span aria-label="image of an ...").
   - To make it accessible and have an image description I added a role="img" to be able make a relevant description of the purpose of the parent element.